 - 1. Poems must be submitted before the deadline. - 2.
 Email your poem(s) to topshamags@gmail.com. - 3.
 Include your full name in the email message. - 4.
 If you can't email your poem(s) please deliver or post them to Jan Lawson, 54 Ashford Road, Topsham EX3 0LA.
 Please ensure you have included your full name and postal address on a separate piece of paper with the poem.
 Entries will not be returned, so please keep a copy. - 5.
-All entries must be typed or word-processed; handwritten entries cannot be accepted. - 6.
+All entries must be typed or word-processed; handwritten entries cannot be accepted.
+Poems need to be justified left, not centred. - 6.
 All entries are judged anonymously and the poet's name must not appear on the poem itself. - 7.
 Maximum of two poems per entrant. - 8.
-All poems must have a title and must not exceed 40 lines in length (excluding title). - 9.
+All poems must have a title and be a minimum of 10 and a maximum of 40 lines in length (excluding title). - 9.
 Poems must be in English. - 10.
 Poems must be the entrant's original work.
 Al-generated work is prohibited. - 11.
 Entries must not have been published or made public before the Show. - 12.
 Entries must be on the subject of gardens or gardening. - 13.
 Under no circumstances can alterations be made to poems once they have been entered. - 14.
 If you have any questions please email topshamags@gmail.com. - 15.
 By participating in the competition you are agreeing that your poem(s) can be published, including on the various town websites and social media channels.